peterkhe1999/CheatSheet/OSEP/README.md

 Recall that due to the local scope of @myshell, we must use stacked queries inside the execCmd variable.

 Launch a command prompt as the admin domain user.
-TVerify that the `C:\Tools\file.txt` file was created on dc01.
+Verify that the `C:\Tools\file.txt` file was created on dc01.

 ```bat
 type \\dc01\c$\tools\file.txt